 With the incredible growth in demand for video content, starting a YouTube channel is an excellent option.
 Although YouTube is a competitive platform, there are far fewer YouTube channels than blogs, so this may be an easier way to stand out.

 9. Start a Podcast

 If you’re interested in audio content, you could start a podcast related to engineering.
-This opportunity is very similar to blogging or starting a YouTube channel, except that you’ll be creating audio content instead of written or video-based content.
+This opportunity is similar to blogging or starting a YouTube channel, except that you’ll create audio content instead of written or video-based content.

-Like a blog or YouTube channel, you can monetize your podcast in a number of ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.
+Like a blog or YouTube channel, you can monetize your podcast in several ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.